sdb/xsbt-liquibase/README.md

   Rolls back the database to the state it was in when the tag was applied.

+* `liquibase-rollback-count COUNT`

+  Rolls back the last number of change sets.

 * `liquibase-validate`

   Checks the changelog for errors.